raybellis/TX81Z/README.md

-This is a (currently unannotated) disassembly of the firmware of the Yamaha TX81Z synthesizer.
+This is a (currently mostly unannotated) disassembly of the firmware of the Yamaha TX81Z synthesizer.

-I believe I've identified and separated all code and data blocks.
+I believe I've identified and separated most of the code and data blocks.

 The files are designed to be assembled using the A09 assembler maintained by Hermann Sieb.